Top 10 AR Scopes Under $750

 I really liked Burris’ XTR line, but I’m even a bigger fan of the XTR II series….
 Even Better Quality and More Magnification.
 It seems like scope magnification has been pretty well set for the last decade.
 And it’s radically changing ever year now.
 We’re seeing wider and wider magnification ranges – and getting away from the need of putting a red dot on top.
 We’re at the point now where one scope will just about do anything you need.

 This XTR II ups the magnification to 5x and features Ballistic 5.56 reticle which is probably one of my favorites.
 The reticle is a Horse-shoe dot with holdover points out to 1000 yards.
 It’s very fast, very usable, but very clean at the same time.
 The XTR’s have exceptional glass and you almost forget you’re even looking through a scope.
 This XTR II is about $100 more than the Leupold VX-R Patrol, but I feel like it’s well worth it because of the true 1x capability and the extra magnification (5x).

 Conclusion:I hope this gives you more insight into the murky topic of AR15 scopes.
 It’s really hard, if not impossible, to define what is the BEST scope for the AR15.
 There’s some great scopes out there for less than $200.
 As I always say, you don’t have to spend $1200 to get a great scope.
 If your life depends on a scope, $1200 is cheap!
 But most people’s lives don’t depend on their tactical scope so I’ve tried to include other options as well.
 Please comment and give your opinions of my list.
 I’d like to get your feedback.
-Check out the AR Scopes page on our website!

-Visit our ONLINE STORE for a unique selection of Precision Rifles, Optics and Accessories.
-I only sell the items I use myself or recommend.
 You can also find information about top AR-15 scopes on Rifle Optics World